 God wants us to witness with the attitude of in-wrought grace.

 If I have received grace from God, I should communicate with grace to others.
 Meekness has to do with treating others with a grace attitude.
-A grace attitude is that everything that I have I have from God.
+A grace attitude is a recognition that everything that I have, I have from God.

 We are no better than those without Christ.
 We need to remember what we were.
 We give our testimony in the spirit of what we were.
 We share with them our personal struggle.
 We put ourselves in their place.